akamai/cli-dns/README.md

    --file FILE    FILE path to JSON formatted recordset content
 ```

-The following incorrect example updates the recordsets with the same file used in the previous create-recordlists example WITH the `--overwrite` flag.
+The following incorrect example updates the recordsets with the same file used in the previous create-recordsets example WITH the `--overwrite` flag.

 ```
 $ akamai dns update-recordsets --file new_recordsets.json --overwrite